haidarim/LPIC1/LPIC1.md

 #### Loadable Kernel Modules:

-Most of the time, Linux-kernel has needed drivers to communicate with hardwares, so when connecting a new device to the system, the kernel probably knows how to communicate with that device.
+Most of the time, Linux-kernel has the needed drivers to communicate with hardwares, so when connecting a new device to the system, the kernel probably knows how to communicate with that device.
 Rather, the Linux-kernel separate derivers into `.ko` files, known as kernel-modules.

 In fact, no drivers are loaded until they are needed. therefore these modules are known as loadable kernel modules as well.
 When connecting a new device to the system, the kernel will detect the device, search for a suitable device driver, and load the corresponding kernel module (`.ko`) into memory.
 There is no need of restarting either.